Punjab CM, Navjot Sidhu meet over tea; return to cabinet discussed | Politics

 Punjab CM, Navjot Sidhu meet over tea; return to cabinet discussed

-Punjab Chief Minister Amarinder Singh and Navjot Singh Sidhu on Wednesday met over tea, discussing the possible reinduction of the cricketer-turned-politician's in the state cabinet.
+Punjab Chief Minister Amarinder Singh and Navjot Singh Sidhu met over tea on Wednesday, discussing the possible reinduction of the cricketer-turned-politician's into the state cabinet.

 The issue of the Amritsar East MLA's return to the cabinet was discussed at the meeting, it is learnt.
 But there has been no official word on this.

-Sidhu travelled with Punjab Sports minister Rana Gurmit Singh Sodhi to the farmhouse at Siswan in Mohali.
+Sports minister Rana Gurmit Singh Sodhi, who accompanied the MLA to the CM's farmhouse at Siswan in Mohali, said the two leaders hugged each other at the meeting.
+Sodhi said there is no ill-will or differences between the two.

+Sidhu was earlier invited by the CM for lunch but the meeting was rescheduled for tea at 4 pm because of Prime Minister Narendra Modi's video conference with all chief ministers to discuss the fight against COVID-19.

-He had resigned from the Punjab cabinet in 2019 after being stripped of the Local Bodies portfolio.
-The two leaders had not been on good terms for some time earlier.
+The ex-cricketer had resigned from the Punjab cabinet in 2019 after being stripped of the Local Bodies portfolio.
+He and the CM had not been on good terms for some time.

-This was the second meeting between the CM and Sidhu since then.
+This was the second meeting between the two since then.
 The first meeting took place in November and was seen as a move by the CM to break the ice.

 The Congress central leadership has been trying to rehabilitate Sidhu since his resignation, party leaders say.